 Hip Dysplasia is a condition that commonly affects large breed dogs.
 It occurs when the hip joint doesn’t form correctly through puppyhood.
-The condition is primarily genetic, but environmental factors such as excess bodyweight, nutrient intake, and exercise habits through key puppy growth phases can exacerbate it.
+The condition is primarily genetic, but environmental factors such as excess body weight, nutrient intake, and exercise habits through key puppy growth phases can exacerbate it.

 The hip joint then becomes part of a vicious cycle of worsening symptoms.
 There is a reluctance to exercise which leads to a loss of muscle mass.
 Despite the reduction in exercise and lower metabolism (less muscle), the dog is typically still fed the same amount of food leading to weight gain.
-The increase in body weight leads to an increase in stress on the joint, leading to further degeneration and inflammation.
+The increase in body weight leads to an increase in stress on the joints, leading to further degeneration and inflammation.
 Inflammation causes more pain…and the cycle continues.

 The progression of hip dysplasia to hip arthritis is the key component that supplements can help manage.